 Great trenches, up to five metres deep, criss-cross the floor of the Tari Basin.
 These huge inter-connected channels, dug by hand with simple digging sticks, define family boundaries, control their pigs and guard against enemy intrusions.
 The Huli, clearly do not live in peace.

 There are no Huli "chiefs" in the hereditary sense, all leaders come to power through their ability at war, skill in mediating disputes and by amassing wealth in pigs and shells.
 Warfare is never ending within the Huli culture.
 Vengeance is preferred to any peaceful settlement and when a person returns one injury with a greater one, his victim normally seeks counter vengeance rather than accept this as justice.
 Most Huli wars originate from personal disputes between individuals, with alliances centering on the issue and its main players.
 Even today, the Tari Valley in the Southern highlands of Papua New Guinea has a real frontier atmosphere.

-The perfect place to stay to experience the unique Huli culture in the southern highlands of Papua New Guinea is Ambua Lodge.
+The perfect place to stay to experience the unique Huli culture in the Hela Province of Papua New Guinea is Ambua Lodge.
 Trans Niugini Tours provides day touring programs from Ambua Lodge which allow you to visit villages and experience the Huli culture while you are in the safety of our experienced and knowledgeable local guides.